Understanding Deep Generative Models with Generalized Empirical Likelihoods: Experiments

 \textbf{Identifying Improper Conditioning with Label Information} When a generative model synthesizes an image from an incorrect class (say a dog instead of butterfly), a test of only images would not identify this issue.
 This is true of the standard metrics such as FID, IS, and improved precision and recall; and less standard ones such as density coverage.

 With \KGEL{} tests that include label information, we can identify the degree of mislabeling.
-In this test, we take the training set as the generative model distribution.
-To simulate incorrect conditioning, we \suman{change} the labels for $10\%$ to $60\%$ of the training set examples on CIFAR-10.
-We then use the kernel test, with kernel $k(x, y) = k_i(x^{(i)}, y^{(i)}) k_l(x^{(l)}, y^{(l)})$, where $k_i$ is the exponential kernel, and $k_l$ the delta kernel.
+In this test, we take 40,000 images and labels from the CIFAR-10 training set as samples from the generative model distribution.
+To simulate incorrect conditioning, we change between $10\%$ and $60\%$ of the labels.
+The CIFAR-10 test set and remaining samples from the training set form the samples from the data distribution and witness points, respectively.
+The kernel for this test is $k(x, t) = k_d(\phi(x^{(d)}), \phi(t^{(d)})) k_l(x^{(l)}, t^{(l)})$, where $k_d$ is the exponential kernel and $k_l$ the delta kernel.
+Importantly, in this experiment we assign $\pi_i$ to samples from generative model distribution rather than to those from the data distribution.

 \looseness=-1 The results in \cref{fig:label_corruption} compare the proposed \KGEL{} test to improved precision and density, both calculated on a per-label basis.\footnote{For this test, we run 10 tests, one for labels airplane, automobile, etc. \suman{\KGEL{}} runs only once.} For improved precision, we vary the value of $k$ to obtain the precision-recall curve, while for density, we vary $k$ to optimize for performance of the area under the precision recall curve.